JetBrains/teamcity-documentation/topics/working-with-build-results.md

 ## Build Details

-The build results page can be accessed the Build Configuration home page and from various places in the TeamCity web UI where a build number or build status appears as a link.
-Some data is accessible only after the build is finished, some details like [Changes](#Changes), [Build parameters](#Parameters), and [Dependencies](#Dependencies) are also applicable to the build while it is waiting in the queue.
+The __Build Results__ page can be accessed from the __Build Configuration Home__ page and from various places in the TeamCity web UI where a build number or build status appears as a link.
+Some data is accessible only after the build is finished, some details like [Changes](#Changes), [Build Parameters](#Parameters), and [Dependencies](#Dependencies) are also applicable to the build while it is waiting in the queue.

 The build information available on the page is described in sections below.